yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/02. Storage Modes/readme.md

    - **`orders_DQ`** - *orders* fact table set to **DirectQuery** storage mode.

 > [!TIP]
 > First, add fact table and the first set of dimension tables using *DirectQuery* mode.
 Then, replicate and rename dimension tables by using *Duplicate* capability.
-Once all tables added, set desired storage mode in *Model view*.
+Once all tables are added, set desired storage mode in *Model view*.

 > [!WARNING]
 > Switching storage mode to *Import* is irreversible operation.
 Therefore, we strongly recommend creating a backup of your reports before switching tables to *Import* mode for experimentation purposes.